-In KS2, children read and write a range of high quality fiction and non-fiction texts which are linked to their topics.
+In KS2, reading is developed in whole class skills based sessions using high quality texts, in guided reading, through class stories and reading across the curriculum.
+Children read and write a range of high quality fiction and non-fiction texts which are linked to their topics.
 Strong links are made between reading and writing.
 In reading, children participate in both whole class and small group reading sessions in order to develop their key reading skills of decoding, retrieval, exploration, analysis and deduction.
-Children also develop their skills in reading aloud.
-In writing, children write for a range of purposes and in a variety of genres, applying learning from our reading.
-Grammar and punctuation is taught explicitly and reinforced through reading and writing where children learn how to use it to good effect.
-In KS2, children also complete a Big Writing session to show off their writing skills.
-This is completed on a Thursday and edited and improved on a Friday.
+Children also develop their reading fluency skills.

 Children from Nursery to Year 6 also take part in daily CLIC sessions from Big Maths.
 Big Maths seeks to address the common lack of confidence shown by children in maths.
 The 4 elements of CLIC are: Counting, Learn Its, It’s Nothing New! and Calculations.
 Children work through each of the different areas and practise their maths skills and apply and their knowledge.
 More information about CLIC and Big Maths can be found here: http://www.andrelleducation.com/wp-content/uploads/2017/05/Big-Maths-CLIC-Book-Introduction.pdf